 If we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
 But what if we apply a discount of 30%?
 In practice, totally evading fractions is rarely feasible, so the solutions above help avoid this pitfall.

 Try running this:

 This suffers from the same issue: a loss of precision.
 There are 64 bits for the number, 52 of them can be used to store digits, but that’s not enough.
 So the least significant digits disappear.

-Another funny consequence of the internal representation of numbers is the existance of two zeroes:
+Another funny consequence of the internal representation of numbers is the existence of two zeroes: